Foresters Friendly Society

 Thanks to recent mobile roaming price caps, it'll cost no more than 15p per minute to make a call and 16p per MB of mobile data in any EU country.

-But it's still possible to run up a hefty mobile bill, especially outside the EU, so check your roaming charges before you go - many mobile operators have roaming bundles that could save you cash.
+EU roaming charges are being phased out, but it's still possible to run up a hefty mobile bill, especially outside the EU, so check your roaming charges before you go - many mobile operators have roaming bundles that could save you cash.

 And if you don't want to get clobbered at all, switch off data roaming at the airport and find a local hotel or cafe with free Wi-Fi.